hapticdata/toxiclibsjs/README.md

 #[Toxiclibsjs](http://haptic-data.com/toxiclibsjs)
 ##an open-source library for computational design tasks with JavaScript.

 Toxiclibs.js is a port of [Karsten Schmidt's Toxiclibs](http://toxiclibs.org) for Java and [Processing](http://processing.org).
-Toxiclibs.js works great with any DOM element, such as Canvas and SVG.
-The library is also available for use with [Node.js](http://nodejs.org) for desktop applications and servers.
-Examples pair with such fine libraries as: [Processing.js](http://processingjs.org), [Three.js](http://github.com/mrdoob/three.js), or [Raphael.js](http://raphaeljs.com) for SVG.
+Toxiclibs.js provides powerful datatypes for the _browser_ and _node_.
+It works well for manipulating any DOM element, including Canvas and SVG.

+The plethora of examples demonstrate its use for geometry and color manipulation as well as physics, automata and more.
+The examples pair with such fine libraries as: [Processing.js](http://processingjs.org), [Three.js](http://github.com/mrdoob/three.js), [D3.js](http://github.com/mbostock/d3) or [Raphael.js](http://raphaeljs.com).

 ##What it is…
 -	2D/3D geometry